 The most south-westerly town in the Algarve is more than just a surfers’ paradise although there are several beaches in and around town if you can’t bear to be away from the sand for a whole day.

-Practicalities for visiting Sagres: If you don’t have a car, you can get to Sagres by bus from Lagos or visit as part of a guided tour.
-Cooltour’s Go West Algarve Tour, for example, takes you out to Sagres and makes stops at various points of interest including Lagos, Monchique and Silves (see below) before returning you to the centre of the region.
+If you don’t have a car, you can get to Sagres by bus from Lagos or visit as part of a guided tour.

-2. Escape the crowds in Salema fishing village and Boca do Rio Nature Reserve
+2. Where to go in Algarve to escape the crowds.
+Salema fishing village and Boca do Rio Nature Reserve

 Moving east along the coast from Sagres, you’ll find several unspoilt beaches, such Praia Boca do Rio, which means river mouth.